 Even better, you donât necessarily need the Sengled hub to use these lights.
 If you have an Amazon Echo Plus, Samsung SmartThings hub or another smart hub, you can power them with those via the power of Zigbee.
 Otherwise youâll need to pick up the Sengled hub, but you can nab that with a couple of bulbs in the starter kit for $40.

-Sengled has also added support for Alexa and Google Assistant control.
-For Alexa you can do this by connecting your Echo Plus directly to the bulbs, but for Assistant youâll need to go via a hub, whether thatâs the Wink, Samsung SmartThings or Sengledâs own.
+Sengled has also added support for Alexa, Google Assistant and HomeKit.
+For Alexa you can do this by connecting your Echo Plus directly to the bulbs, for Assistant youâll need to go via a hub, whether thatâs the Wink, Samsung SmartThings or Sengledâs own, and for HomeKit you'll need Sengled's newest hub the E39-G8C.

 With an output of 800 lumens and a color temperature of 2,700K, the lights are about what youâd get from a standard household bulb.
 If you get the Sengled hub, thereâs a separate app you can use to control your infantry of smart bulbs - up to a maximum of 64.

 Sengled makes a strong value proposition with its smart lights - and delivers.
-It's not a clean sweep: HomeKit support would be nice (it's probably coming) and as these are Zigbee end devices, larger homes might need a signal boost.
+As these are Zigbee end devices, larger homes might need a signal boost.
 But the fact it works with hubs outside of Sengled's own scores it a lot of extra points.

 What we love